This cinnamon sugar banana pecan bread is a healthy treat topped with smashed raspberry butter.

 Fast forward a few years and I’m driving home from a fun filled weekend of wine, food and friends at the Martha’s Vineyard wine festival last night and my mind starts doing the same thing as if it suffered from a mild case of travel dementia and couldn’t remember the logical outcome.

 At least there are 2 bananas on the counter and enough milk and eggs for breakfast.
-This bread however, not a slice to be found.
+This cinnamon sugar banana bread however, not a slice to be found.

 For the Bread